Trump shares old photo of DeSantis appearing to party with teen girls when he was teacher

 The image apparently first surfaced in 2021 when a news site called HillReporter.com published a story about it.

-DeSantis reportedly taught history for a year at the Darlington School, a private co-ed school in Rome, Ga.
+DeSantis reportedly taught history for a year at the Darlington School, a private co-ed school in Rome, Georgia.

 The New York Times reported that DeSantis had reputation for partying with students there.
 Some former students also recalled being offended by his views about the Civil War, which they considered to favor the pro-slavery Confederate side.